 LS713 The Many Faces of Immigration (3.00 cr.)
 The United States has long been known as a nation of immigrants.
-Most current residents came originally from someplace else, or at least their forebears did.
-This course examines the process and the history of immigration to North America across a broad cross-section of individuals of numerous national origins or ethnic groups and a number of centuries.
-There also is a consideration of the political, social, and economic conditions in both the native country and the receiving country which might have encouraged a person to emigrate or influenced that person's reception in the adopted country.
+Most current residents originally came from someplace else, or at least their forebears did.
+This course examines immigration primarily as a cultural phenomenon, focusing on the process and its impact on the individual immigrant.
+Students investigate the political, social, and economic conditions that may have motivated someone to leave his or her native country, as well as the adjustments a person had to make upon arrival in North America.
 Students also have an opportunity to consider the subject from the vantage point of their own family background.

-LS715 Detective Fiction and the Ouest Romance (3.00 cr.)
+LS715 Detective Fiction

+and the Quest Romance (3.00 cr.)

-Students examine those special, unique appeal(s) the detective story has; what it may tell us about what we as a culture believe in; and the theories developed to discover to what psychological and cultural needs the fantasy of the detective-hero responds.
-Readings and film adaptations include plays, stories, or novels by Sophocles, Shakespeare, Poe, Doyle, Hammett, Chandler, Parker, and others.
-Class project is an original mystery story.
+Students examine the unique appeal of the detective story.
+Students are urged to reflect on what the detective story reveals about the culture of the intended audience.
+They also examine the theories developed to discover to what psychological and cultural needs the fantasy of the detective-hero responds.
+Readings and film adaptations include stories or novels by Poe, Doyle, Hammett, Chandler, Parker, Grafton, Lippman, and others.